-This was a fun post to write, I learned many cool things while doing the research.
-I’m sure this post will be very helpful for anyone studying or teaching English who wants to know how to use the suffix -al.
+This post will be very helpful for anyone studying or teaching English who wants to know how to use the suffix -al. This was a fun post to write, I learned many cool things while doing the research.

 The suffix -al is used in adjectives to mean connected with

 - “It’s been hard to be social during the quarantine but I’m still talking with friends online.”

 The suffix -al is used in nouns to mean a process or a state of

 - “The store is offering a free trial for 30 days.”

 I put together 84 common words that use the suffix -al. Most words are adjectives but you’ll also find a few nouns and some words with origins from older languages.
 If you want to increase your vocabulary, you’re in the right place!

 I collected a list of common words with the suffix -al and I looked at the different spellings.
 Here are some patterns that I found.
 (I don’t want to call them RULES!)
 There are always exceptions, so be careful.